The world is huge

 You’ll Pay Up Front for All Damage

 You can cover your major damage responsibility by relying on your own insurance, a credit card with insurance, or a third-party policy.
-But in all of those cases you have to pay a damage claim up front, then recover as much as you can (all of it, you hope) by filing a claim afterward.
+But in all those cases, you have to pay a damage claim up front, then recover as much as you can (all of it, you hope) by filing a claim afterward.
 That means signing a credit card bill for hundreds or even thousands of dollars when you return the damaged car, and not knowing if you’ll get that money back.

 That’s why some rental companies won’t accept rentals via debit card, or a credit card with a small limit.
 If you can pay the initial rental fee with a debit card, you may still need to provide a credit card to cover a possible damage claim, which would be filed before you can leave the return counter.